silverjuke/silverjuke/docs/scripting.md

   This behaviour is useful eg. if you want to do something with  some  user selected  tracks, but you do not want to worry about where the tracks are selected or where they come from.
 Internally, we use this  behaviour  eg. in  our  "burn" dialog.
-If you do not specify what or in Silverjuke older than 2.73, this is the default behaviour.
+If you do not specify "what", this is the default behaviour.
 - 1 - Return the  workspace  selection.
 If  nothing  is  selected  in  the workspace, an empty array is returned.
 - 2 -  Return  the queue selection.
 If nothing is selected in the queue, an